Stories

 What happens next for Alight?

-If the contract terminations hold and lifesaving humanitarian programs are not resumed, Alight will look like a considerably different organization in the future.
+Though we’ve received rescissions for some of the terminations, we are still in unchartered territory and Alight is deciding how we may evolve while staying true to who we are and our promise to the world.
 While we know that many organizations will not be able to survive this period, Alight’s decisions to downsize its global team by 50%, permanently close select programs, and engage Alight’s trusted partners and donor community provide us confidence.
+Thank you for your continued support at this critical time – we are here to stay, and your donations help us continue this lifesaving work.

 Do you have any idea how the rest of the world is feeling about us?
 Do they think we are all on board with this?